Will bushfires affect Australian Open tennis? - France 24

 Melbourne (AFP)

-This month's Australian Open tennis Grand Slam will take place during a bushfire crisis that has left at least 26 people dead and destroyed more than 2,000 homes.
+The Australian Open tennis Grand Slam starts next week in the midst of a bushfire crisis that has left at least 27 people dead and destroyed more than 2,000 homes.

-Blazes across the country have torched about eight million hectares (80,000 square kilometres) of land, sending air pollution soaring.
+Toxic air pollution clouded Melbourne on Tuesday, halting practice sessions and slightly delaying qualifying.

-AFP Sport looks at the implications for the first major tennis tournament of the year, which starts on January 20:
+AFP Sport looks at the implications for players and fans at the first Major tennis tournament of the year, which starts on Monday:

 - What are the dangers? -

-Air pollution is the big risk for the Australian Open.
-Smoky conditions could pose health problems for players, fans and officials, especially in the high temperatures of the Australian summer.
+Air pollution could pose health problems for players, fans and officials, especially in the high temperatures of the Australian summer.

+Until Tuesday, Melbourne hadn't been as badly affected as Canberra or Sydney, but conditions deteriorated suddenly.

+Air pollution shot up to "hazardous" levels, city authorities said, telling residents to stay indoors and keep pets inside.

+Australian Open practice was suspended and qualifying delayed.
+Slovenian qualifier Dalila Jakupovic had to retire from her match after suffering a coughing fit, although it wasn't clear if pollution was to blame.

-Melbourne hasn't been as badly affected by pollution as Sydney or Canberra, but thick haze last week prompted speculation that the Australian Open could be delayed.
-However, Tennis Australia CEO Craig Tiley said the tournament should go ahead as expected.
+However, Tennis Australia chief Craig Tiley has said he expects the tournament to go ahead as scheduled.

-"All the information we have at the moment, with qualifying coming up next week, is that the forecast is good, we don't expect any delays and we've implemented additional measures to ensure the Australian Open will be able to run as scheduled," Tiley said.
+"We don't expect any delays and we've implemented additional measures to ensure the Australian Open will be able to run as scheduled," Tiley said last week.

 - How bad can it get? -